 For new boarders, taster days and letters from future classmates help to make them feel welcomed.
 At All Hallows, regular video calls allow parents to feel at ease about their children and can help to replicate for them those end of day chats in the car or around the kitchen table, even though they may be miles away.

 Boarders are allowed mobile phones or tablets to enable them to keep in touch with their families.
 These devices can be isolating though so access is limited to ensure children are interacting with each other.
 Set times for calling home can establish expectations from both sides but we are always flexible about this.
 If a pupil needs to phone home, we do all we can to facilitate this as we want our children to be happy and confident.

-All prep boarding schools want their pupils to be in a triangle of care (child–parent–boarding staff) and this means fostering a close and communicative relationship between families and school.
+All prep boarding schools want their pupils to be in a triangle of care (child–parent–boarding staff) and this means fostering a close relationship between families and school.
 Acting in loco parentis means that we value regular phone calls and meetings with parents.
 These allow us to deal with any questions or concerns before they become an issue and to ensure that parents have total confidence in the school.